jdasfd/withncbi_note/note/hmm.md

     C-->|0.5|C;
 ```

-Suppose we have a HMM model like this.
+Suppose we have a Markov chains model like this.

 $P(X_{4} = C | X_{1} = B, X_{2} = A, X_{3} = B)$

+According to previous step, it only depends on the current state.

 $P(X_{4} = C | X_{3} = B)$

 $P(X_{4} = C | X_{3} = B) = 0.7$

-According to the results, it turns out to be 0.7.
+It turns out to be 0.7.
 (C happens when B has happened already).

 That is the Markov property.